saishashank96/Fall-2022-Data-Science-Intern-Challenge/README.md

 ****
 Code in main.py
 ****
+Data in 2019 Winter Data Science Intern Challenge Data Set
+***

-you can check Q and A in answers.pdf
+You can check Q and A in answers.pdf